miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_equites
 - Equities
+- I have knowledge in equities
 - equities
-- i choose equities
-- equities
+- I am familiar with the equities

 ## intent:choose_high_capital
-- You are investing for high capital growth over the medium to long term
+- I am investing for high capital growth over the medium to long term
 - four
 - 4
+- the fourth
+- I would like to invest for high growth of medium and long-term capital
 - high capital
 - I choose high capital